Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 The vmnic element supports the following attributes:

-• interface: mandatory interface ID for the VM’s network interface.
+• interface: Mandatory interface ID for the VM’s network interface.

-• mac: this interfaces’ MAC address
+• mac: The MAC address of the specified interface.

 10.2.3.3 Specifying Disks and Disk Controllers